n-ce/ytify/README.md

 ## How its used
 - Copy youtube video link to clipboard.
 - The link is automatically captured on entering the page.
-- Playback Starts on Clicking the play button.
 - Click on Thumbnail to Restart or start a new playback.